claydonkey/bitFlip/README.md

 * [Assembly] - win32 / elf.
 Compile with nasm - this routine is the fastest - just
 * [Intel Implicit AVX] - Using the handy gcc routines
-* [Naive approaches] - A fun way to visualize a solution (also nice and terse)
+* [Naive approach] - A fun way to visualize a solution (also nice and terse)
+* [Table approach] - Let's see how the compiler optimizes these
 * [Lambda Syntax] - Just gotta try it out
-* [Scala equivalent] - Look at the sveltness of the code - and the tardiness.
+* [Scala equivalent] - Look at the sveltness of the code - and the how fairs the JVM?

 ### NB population counter
 As a way to see how fast avx instruction can be.
 I also include the popcnt instruction which requires no lashing together of assmebly.